 Henry S King & Co, a rival bank and shipping agency, was started by Henry Samuel King in 1868 and subsequently run for more than 45 years by his son, Henry Seymour King, an MP and renowned mountaineer.
 The company had particularly strong links with India.
 After the first world war, the two companies merged as Cox’s & King’s and moved into grand premises on Pall Mall (now the site of the Sofitel St James Hotel).
 In 1923, the business was sold to Lloyds Bank and, while the banking arm stayed with Lloyds (becoming the Cox & Kings branch, as it is still known), the shipping agency became a separate company, running tours and organising the passage of people and their belongings around the world, notably to Egypt, India and south Asia.

-Today, Cox & Kings has built on the tradition of high quality service and attention to detail established by Richard Cox more than 250 years ago and it now provides travel arrangements of the highest calibre in many of the most culturally and naturally fascinating parts of the world.
-The company has extended its expertise to cover Africa, Australasia, the Caribbean, Europe, the Far East, the Indian Ocean, the Indian Subcontinent, Latin America, the Middle East and Canada.
+Today, Cox & Kings UK has built on the tradition of high-quality service and attention to detail established by Richard Cox more than 260 years ago and now provides travel arrangements of the highest calibre in many of the most culturally and naturally fascinating parts of the world.

 In December 2019, Cox & Kings UK joined the Abercrombie & Kent family.
 This exciting new venture witnessed two heritage brands come together to offer an even greater breadth of holiday experiences.
 As custodians of Cox & Kings’ extraordinary legacy, the company continues to operate just as it always has done, offering the same award-winning service and attention to detail, with the additional patronage of an even wider network of expertise.